The impact of COVID-19 in the life of Children in Province - 2

-Aasaman Nepal has been working for the benefit of the communities from the Day 1 of the pandemic declaration.
-The services range from the awareness generation, referral system for the relief package, psychosocial counseling to the children through telephone or in person by maintaining the social distancing, and operating distance learning classes- FM.
+Aasaman Nepal has been working for the benefit of the communities since Day 1 of the pandemic declaration.
+The services range from the awareness generation, referral system for the relief package, psychosocial counseling to the children through telephone or in-person by maintaining the social distancing, and operating distance learning classes- FM.
 Simultaneously, Aasaman has been engaged in understanding the needs of the communities, especially of children.
-On May 12, 2020, Aasaman Nepal launched a need assessment survey centering the challenges being faced by children at the wake of the COVID-19 in Province 2, particularly in learning.
+On May 12, 2020, Aasaman Nepal launched a need assessment survey centering on the challenges being faced by children in the wake of the COVID-19 in Province 2, particularly in learning.

 Methodology and Findings

 98% of children were aware about COVID 19.
 It was found that 97.89% girls were about the COVID as compared to 98.31% boys (the gender analysis can be seen in figure 5).
 The awareness was 100% in all the ethnicities except for children from Dalit communities, 2% of the children who were unaware about COVID 19 belonged to Dalit communities (the figure 6 depicts the trend).
 The primary source of information for COVID 19 for 35% of children was TV followed by radio (27%), heard from others (18%), internet (16%), newspaper (3%) and other sources (1%)

 Engagement of children and expression of feelings of children about staying at home during lockdown